quqixun/ECG-MLC/README.md

 # ECG Multi-Label Classfication

-This repo is to archive a competition that is about multi-label classfication on 8-leads ECGs.
+This repo is to archive code of a competition I attented.
+The competition is about multi-label classfication of 8-leads ECGs.
 This repo does not provide a top solution, but for backup.